 After gaining a better understanding of the features, facets and scope of the project, it was time to do a competitor analysis.
 The feature that most interested me was the feed itself, so I turned to social media apps to see how they did it.
 This process gave me inspiration, but also confidence that we were going down the correct path.

-Analysis was done for every feature of the app to ensure we hadn't missed anything and enabled us to see patterns emerging.
+Analysis was done for every feature of the app to ensure we hadn't missed anything, gain inspiration and enabled us to see patterns emerging.

 To get a better understanding of the UX of installing the app and using it for the first time, including all the registration and sign-in options, I created the user flow below.